erkin/ponysay/README.md

     ponysay -f pinkie "Partay!~"

 Run `info ponysay`, `man 6 ponysay` or `ponysay -h` for more information.
-A spanish manual is available: `man -L es 6 ponysay'.
+A spanish manual is available: `man -L es 6 ponysay`.

 ### Pony fortune on terminal startup